So, friends, I’m curious: why are you here?

 No, what Luke is showing us is that Jesus is going to war against every tool the dragon has ever used to imprison humankind.
 When the dragon took management of the earth away from Adam, he brought in demons to help him control the population; now Jesus is casting out those demons.
 The dragon brought in sickness and death to help him control the population; now Jesus is casting out sickness and death.
 The dragon brought in ambition and power-lust to help him control the population; now Jesus is casting those out too.

-Apparently all this has made quite an impression, because as the sun is setting the people bring all their sick to Jesus, and laying his hands on each one, he healed them.
-Just like that.
+Apparently all this has made quite an impression, because (verse 40) as the sun is setting the people bring all their sick to Jesus, and laying his hands on each one, he healed them.

 And we should pause here long enough take note of one thing: what time of day is it?
 Sunset.
 Is Luke just giving us some descriptive flavour here, or is the time of day significant?